 I’ve been thinking about this role as a healer and it fascinates me.
 Some of the conflicts I have had in different situations are clicking into place, they are beginning to form a picture.

-eating healthier is more important than making people happy or entertainment purposes
+- eating healthier is more important than making people happy or entertainment purposes having a peaceful

 All of these things have healing as a priority.
 They don’t define me as super uptight, but are a gift to be used.

 One of the most freeing phrases someone told me about when my values conflict with someone else’s was “maybe they just can’t help it”, it’s who they are.
-The warriors job is to battle, the geomancer to control, the entertainer to be make happy.
+The warriors job is to battle, the geomancer to control, the entertainer to make happy.
 Whereas, my job would not be to shut them out, not to try to make them like me, but to open the door for them to learn, to invite them into my world of healing for a brief time, to set appropriate boundaries that keep it a safe, healing place.
 Boundaries are essential for safety which is essential for healing.
-They can do whatever they like in their own lives, but to enter my home means to enter my haven.
-A place I prepare for them with my gifts, a sanctuary….not a party. not a battlefield. accepting them and allowing them the freedom to heal.
+Preparing a haven for them with my gifts, a sanctuary….not a party. not a battlefield. accepting them and allowing them the freedom to heal.
 It’s a different kind of hospitality.

 “The things that make me different are the things that make me.”
 A.A.
 Milne

 Photo by Diego PH on Unsplash